Oldwarrior62/e_slb/README.md

 NAME: SECURE LOG

 This is a stand a lone app for security guards.
-Simmular to a notes app but with our protocals.
+Similar to a notes app but with our protocols.
 This verion is for one user only.

+user logs in
+user updates location weather date if needed user adds time and log entry several times during the day end of shift user adds a signature end of shift user creates a daily report .txt or pdf and emails it 'lastnameFirstInitialDate.txt'

-fields only createed once and never updated
+fields only created once and never updated
 -name
 -surname

 Fields that are updated randomly by user
 -Company
--Location preffer its updated with package:location/location.dart.
+-Location prefer its updated with package:location/location.dart.
--Weather preffer its updated with location package:weather/weather.dart.
+-Weather prefer its updated with location package:weather/weather.dart.
 - Logo

-Fields that are added to daily report every day -Location preffer its updated with package:location/location.dart.
+Fields that are added to daily report every day -Location prefer its updated with package:location/location.dart.
--Weather preffer its updated with location package:weather/weather.dart.
+-Weather prefer its updated with location package:weather/weather.dart.
 -createdDate

 Fields that are added to daily report several times a day // add or update?
 -createdTime
 -logEntry

 TODOS: